 - An official letter or document

 - Property lease or tenancy agreement

-- Confirmation of address by a third party such as a hotel/hostel administrator or manager, school principal/administrator or accommodation/property owner*
+- Confirmation of address by a third party such as a hotel or hostel administrator or manager, a school principal or administrator, or accommodation or property owner*

 *If you are staying with friends or relatives, an original household bill plus a note from the bill holder confirming your residency at the bill address is acceptable.
 This note can be written on the bill itself.

 If you have your PPS number and a verified MyGovID then you can update your address using MyWelfare.ie.

 If you change your address and you don't have a verified MyGovID, you should write to the DSP giving your name, PPS number, old and new address, and evidence of your new address (such as a utility bill).
 The Department will then update your record.